jonny3937/Normalization-Acid-properties/OneDrive/Desktop/t2g/Normalization &  ACID properties/DB-normalization.md

 |Alex       | 20     | english     |
 |John       | 18     | english     |
 |Moses      | 21     | french      |

-using first normal form, data redundancy increases, as there will be many columns with the same data in multiple rows as a whole will be unique.
+Using first normal form, data redundancy increases, as there will be many columns with the same data in multiple rows as a whole will be unique.

 ### Second Normal Form
 In second normal form there must be not any partial dependency of any column on primary key .it means tha for a table that concatenate primary key,each column in the table that is not part of the primary key must depend upon the entire concatenated key for its existence.